MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

 - [ ] The `single-movie.php` page behaves as with Level 4 and, in addition:
   - [ ] the code used to do this redirect is composed of expressively-named helper functions, and
-  - [ ] the error page is informative, visually-pleasing to look at, thematically appropriate, and of your own design
+  - [ ] the error page is informative, visually pleasing, thematically appropriate, and of your own design

 ---